charlesjolley/node-ember/README.md

 ```

 If you don't want to use the entire Ember stack, you can just require the
 specific module that you want.
-For example, a lot of server side code might
+For example, a lot of server side code just
-just want to use ember States for statecharting:
+needs States for statecharting:

 ```javascript
 require('ember/states');